Our key differentiators

 Focus on the purpose of the organization, not the technology.

 A fire truck does not put out fires.
 Firefighters do.
-This seems obvious, but when it comes to digital technology, the focus seems to be on the new web site, the new eCommerce platform, the new CRM tool and so on.
-So when we put "Be Thoughtful" a the top of our values list, we mean literally ignoring the technology and thinking about the purpose of the organization and what it does.
+This seems obvious, but when it comes to digital technology, the focus seems to be on the AI, the new web site, the new eCommerce platform, the new CRM tool and so on.
+So, when we put "Be Thoughtful" at the top of our values list, we mean literally ignoring the technology and thinking about the purpose of the organization and what it does.

 Make technology serve the needs of people.